Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \end{align}
 ```

-However, we should say that in the above euqation the matrix $d$ and $b^\intercal$ should be specified.
+However, we should say that in the above equation still $d$ and $b^\intercal$ are undefined.
+Now, we find the analytical expression for those terms.

 Per definition of matrix and it's inverse:

 ```{=tex}
 \begin{equation}